Jacoo-Zhao/3D-Pose-Based-Feedback-For-Physical-Exercises/readme.md

 # 3D-Pose-Based-Feedback-For-Physical-Exercises

-📄 [Paper](https://arxiv.org/abs/2208.03257) &nbsp;&nbsp; 🔗 [Website](https://senakicir.github.io/projects/exercise_feedback) &nbsp;&nbsp; ▶︎ [Video](https://www.youtube.com/watch?v=W3kyyeHe0SI&feature=youtu.be)
+📄 [Paper](https://arxiv.org/abs/2208.03257) &nbsp;&nbsp; 🔗 [Website](https://senakicir.github.io/projects/exercise_feedback) &nbsp;&nbsp; ▶︎ [Video](https://www.youtube.com/watch?v=W3kyyeHe0SI&feature=youtu.be) 📊 [Data](https://drive.google.com/drive/folders/1Y00Qw6QyAnhrxUWelyFcTm2a7tnZB93y?usp=sharing)

 ### Introduction
 Unsupervised self-rehabilitation exercises and physical training can cause serious injuries if performed incorrectly.
 We introduce a learning-based framework that identifies the mistakes made by a user and proposes corrective measures for easier and safer individual training.
 Our framework does not rely on hard-coded, heuristic rules.
 Instead, it learns them from data, which facilitates its adaptation to specific user needs.
 To this end, we use a Graph Convolutional Network (GCN) architecture acting on the user's pose sequence to model the relationship between the the body joints trajectories.
 To evaluate our approach, we introduce a dataset with 3 different physical exercises.
 Our approach yields 90.9\% mistake identification accuracy and successfully corrects 94.2\% of the mistakes.

 ![](https://lh5.googleusercontent.com/q0b0XdYewFq0hW48HzMSe0drh7QMqCqSL3H-qGMjt_XkeARnYgAVpki2d5d7y-5myN0=w2400)

-Figure1: Gif of Our results.
+Figure1: Gif of our results.
 The red poses correspond to the exercises performed incorrectly while the green poses correspond to our corrections.

 ### Framework